xpqz/dyalog-docs/dotnet-interface/docs/aplscript/creating-asp-net-classes.md

 <h1> Creating ASP.NET Classes with APLScript</h1>

-As mentioned previously, the original purpose of APLScript was to provide the ability to write ASP.NET Web Pages and Web Services in Dyalog APL.
+As mentioned previously, the original purpose of APLScript was to provide the ability to write ASP.NET Web Pages and Web Services in Dyalog.
 Both these applications are based upon script files.

 ## Web Page Layout